Synthesis of Robust Optimal Strategies in Weighted Timed Games: Proof of Theorem

-To prove this proposition, we use the fixed-perturbation robust value at horizon $i$ (introduced in the proof of Lemma~\ref{lem:valIt-robust-sem-F}).
+Using this property, we obtain a bound $H^+$ (independent of $\perturbation$ and~$\varepsilon$) over the length of the plays conforming to an $\varepsilon$-optimal strategy of \MinPl w.r.t.~$\rValue$.
+In particular, since Min can avoid the plays longer than $H^+$, we deduce that these are irrelevant in the computation of the robust value.
+Thus, $H^+$ is a bound on the number of iterations needed for the value iteration to get its fixpoint.
+In particular, we use the fixed-perturbation robust value at horizon $i$ (introduced in the proof of Lemma~\ref{lem:valIt-robust-sem-F}).
 We recall that the fixed-perturbation robust value at horizon $i$, denoted by $\rValue_i$, is defined by

 where $\outcomes^i((\loc, \val), \robminstrategy, \robmaxstrategy)$ denotes the plays of length at most $i$ from $(\loc, \val)$ and conforming to both strategies.
 Let $i \in \N$.
 In particular, by grouping all infimum/supremum together along the computation of $\F_\perturbation$, we obtain~\eqref{eq:rob-valIt_frob}, i.e. $\rValue_i = (\F_\perturbation)^i(\V^0)$.
 Moreover, since for all $\robminstrategy \in \rStratMin{\perturbation}$, and $\robmaxstrategy \in \rStratMax{\perturbation}$, $\weightP(\outcomes^i((\loc, \val), \robminstrategy, \robmaxstrategy)) \in \{\weightP(\outcomes((\loc, \val), \robminstrategy, \robmaxstrategy)), +\infty\}$, then $\rValue \leq \rValue_i$.